johnhenry/social-light/API_SETUP.md

 After setting up your credentials, you can verify that they're working:

-1. Run `socialite init` if you haven't already
+1. Run `socialite init` if you haven't already - this will confirm that your credentials are properly configured
+2. Check both storage locations to ensure credentials are properly saved:
+   - `.env` file in the project root
+   - `~/.socialite/config.json` for your user configuration
-2. Try creating and publishing a post to test the connection
+3. Try creating and publishing a post to test the connection with `socialite create`

-If you encounter authentication errors, double-check your credentials and make sure they're correctly entered.
+If you encounter authentication errors, check both storage locations and make sure your credentials are correctly entered.
+The application will check both locations when authenticating.

 ## Troubleshooting